Brent slips below $108 on euro zone worries, dollar

 Top oil exporter Saudi Arabia surprised markets last week by saying it had boosted output to more than 10 million bpd to feed increased demand from consuming countries.

-The International Energy Agency said on Monday a boost in Saudi production would provide "welcome" relief to rising oil prices, warning continuing hikes threatened to thwart global economic recovery efforts.
+The International Energy Agency said a boost in Saudi production would provide "welcome" relief to rising oil prices, warning continuing hikes threatened to thwart global economic recovery efforts.

 For the week ahead, investors are expected to watch for a series of U.S. data numbers such as retail sales, consumer prices, manufacturing and jobless claims -- aside from headlines out of Europe -- to gauge direction.